Axel2293/Obsidian-Notes/Operating Systems/Sesiones/Memory managment.md

 Main memory and registers are CPU exclusive.
 Register access is done in one CPU clock (or less).
 ## Protection
-Processes get assigned a chunk of memory, and they are not permited to go under or above that limit (overflow, underflow)
+Processes get assigned a chunk of memory, and they are not allowed to go under or above that limit (overflow, underflow)